link1183/obsidian-vault/ideas.md

 # RP

-> [!IMPORTANT]
-> The world does not revolve around the players.
-The world evolves on itself, the players are just living in that world

-New universe, with new people, new religions, new governments,

-Multiple continents
-Different countries on each continent
-Different mechanics for each country

-Interval between modern and medieval universe

-## Scene idea

-The players looking from far away while a nuclear bomb destroys a country, taking millions of souls.

 ## Mechanic ideas

-Magic is really rare
 There's a city like Piltover, where magic comes from a big technological advance Most of the population does not know about magic.
 The few people who do know about magicians think it comes from another world
 There are animal species really close to magic, they have it naturally

-**Magic cannot be learned, you are born with it or not**

 ### Powerful oversized country